Introduction

 A few of the approaches to prevent patent infringement are described below:

-• Production of Unique Goods– Employers, can find staff members with the creativity and intelligence to produce unique items.
+- Production of Unique Goods– Employers can find staff members with the creativity and intelligence to produce unique items.
 To prevent employees from later claiming ownership of the idea, the corporation must remember to include a clause in the contract stating that the product developed is its sole property.

-• Acquiring the necessary licenses from Patent Owners– Companies and businesses should obtain authorization from the patent holder before using any registered material for further use if they don’t want to risk being held accountable for exploiting patented material.
+- Acquiring the necessary licenses from Patent Owners– Companies and businesses should obtain authorization from the patent holder before using any registered material for further use if they don’t want to risk being held accountable for exploiting patented material.
 Online content that can be utilized without any restrictions is generally referred to as royalty-free media.
-However, it is best to give due acknowledgment to the owner of those rights in order to prevent any patent infringements on their exclusive rights over that work.
+However, it is best to give due acknowledgement to the owner of those rights in order to prevent any patent infringements on their exclusive rights over that work.

-• Suit for Patent Infringement– The Patents Act of 1970 gives the patentee the ability to sue if his exclusive patent rights are violated.
+- Suit for Patent Infringement– The Patents Act of 1970 gives the patentee the ability to sue if his exclusive patent rights are violated.
 The Limitation Act stipulates that a lawsuit must be filed within three years of the patent infringement.

 Normally, it is the plaintiff’s responsibility to demonstrate that the defendant has committed patent infringement; however, in some circumstances, the burden of proof may be decided by the court.
 In India, both districts and the high courts have the power to hear cases related to patent infringement.